ahermassi/spirit/README.md

 ## Components
 This repository contains the four main components of the project, each with its own readme.

-The Jupyter notebooks in the [`notebooks`](notebooks) directory are primarily for exploration, and are only included here for completeness.
+The Jupyter notebooks in the [`notebooks`](notebooks) directory are primarily for exploration, and are included here for completeness.
 They do not get updated, and may lag behind the latest changes in structure or details.

 ### SPIRIT